CORONAVIRUS (COVID-19) NEWS: COURTS EVERYWHERE ARE CLOSING UNTIL FURTHER NOTICE

 This applies to court proceedings for citizens accused charged with crimes who are out on bonds.
 Incarcerated persons will have court settings as set by the courts.
 Some courts may choose to have limited dockets.
 Please contact our firm and we will verify what your status is.
 Our goal is to contribute to everyone’s safety by rescheduling your court date until the President of the United States and the Governor of Texas declare the COVID-19 State of Emergency over.

-In an effort to service our clients and out of a concern for everyone’s safety, we are offering our clients an option to have their meetings and case evaluations done by virtual office (google hangouts).
+The Coffey Firm wants to provide service our clients while also caring about everyone’s safety.
+Thus, we offer our clients an option to have their meetings and case evaluations done by virtual office.
 Please call our office to coordinate.
 We can also reschedule if this better suits your needs.
 The Coffey Firm is wishing you much health, safety and happiness during these dangerous times and beyond.
 We are here to help.

 All criminal courts must follow the directive of the highest criminal court of Texas, the Court of Criminal Appeals.
 They have issued the following order applicable to all criminal courts: